scollinselliott/eratosthenes/README.md

 following objects:

-- `deposition`: a `list` of the marginal densities of the date of the final deposition of contexts and finds.
+- `deposition`: a `list` of the marginal densities of the date of the final deposition of contexts.
 - `externals`: a `list` of the the marginal densities of date of any *terminus post quem* or *terminus ante quem*, as affected by depositional variates in the joint conditional distribution.
 - `production`: a `list` of the marginal densities of the production date of a given type or class of artifact, given the rule stipulated in the input.

+In order to estimate a date of use for any one artifact, one can use the `gibbs_ad()` function again, taking the production date of the artifact type from the `marginals` object as a *t.p.q.* and its depositional context as a *t.a.q.*.

 ## Bibliography